StevenPartridge/starduds/README.md

-- **Level 3**: A space shooter with a twist.
-Point forward, pull the trigger, and pew pew pew!
-This level is focused on component-based development, featuring straightforward movement, projectiles, and potentially power-ups.
-We're also exploring adding shaders or particle physics for an extra kick.
+- **Level 3**: Okay we've got ourselves a top down space themed game where you hunt down and eliminate the enemy.
+I've implemented an enemy with AI that will seek to destroy you, an auto targeting laser system, a collectable dropped by killed enemies, and variable power and enemy hp based on number of collected items.

 (Note: More levels will be detailed as development progresses.)